aa2mz/Tiny-Radio/README.md

 For example, having the Nano generate a CW sidetone will reduce the LPFs from 8 to 4.
 All pin definition are in one file if you do have to make larger changes than that.

-Tiny Radio Hardware
+## Tiny Radio Hardware Requirements

 A minimum configuration for the Tiny Radio is an Arduino Nano board and an si5351 breakout board (such as available from Adafruit or eBay.)
 That's enough to get a basic radio such as a Forty9'er or a simple receiver going.
+Many additional features support more complex radios and can be selected depending on the user's needs.
-Three hardware "reference designs" are included with this project.
+Three hardware "reference designs" are included with this project varying from the mimimalist implementation to that of a classical amatuer HF radio.
 Applicable schematics, gerber files and BOMs are included in this repository.